 Are you prepared for an unexpected injury or illness that could compromise your ability to work?
-That is where private disability insurance comes in.
+That's where private disability insurance comes in.

 Private disability insurance, whether through an employer or purchased individually, offers a more lenient definition for qualifying: You simply must be unable to perform your occupation or an occupation that matches your training, education and experience.2 Choosing private coverage can act as an important safeguard should you be unable to work for an extended period of time.

 There are two types to consider: short- and long-term.
-Short-term disability typically provides three to six months of coverage and provides benefits almost immediately.
-Long-term disability can provide years of coverage, but you will have to wait longer to begin receiving benefits.
+Short-term disability typically provides three to six months of coverage and extends benefits almost immediately.
+Long-term disability can provide years of coverage, but you'll have to wait longer to begin receiving benefits.
 Long-term disability insurance replaces a portion of your paycheck — typically 60 percent — to help you meet your daily expenses and recurring payments, including your mortgage.2

 Learn more about individual long-term disability insurance.

-Life insurance is commonly known, but it can cause confusion because of the many options.
+Life insurance is commonly known, but it can cause confusion because of the many options and your reasons for purchasing it.
 In its basic definition, life insurance provides a lump-sum payment to your beneficiaries when you die.
 This can help protect your loved ones should you leave behind a sizable loss of income, unresolved debt or other financial responsibilities.